snjxnksm/spring_boot_startup/readme.md

 # Sping Boot startup.

-Guidlines for introduction Spring Boot as a Java development platform.
+Guidelines for introduction Spring Boot as a Java development platform.